dequelabs/axe-core/doc/issue_impact.md

 ### Minor

 Considered to be a nuisance or an annoyance bug.
 Prioritize fixing it if the fix only takes a few minutes and the developer is working on the same screen/feature at the same time, otherwise the issue should not be prioritized.
-This issue will still get in the way of compliance if not fixed.
+Will still get in the way of compliance if not fixed.

 ### Moderate